mnot/I-D/structured-headers/draft.md

     baz=*cHJldGVuZCB0aGlzIGlzIGJpbmFyeSBjb250ZW50Lg
 ~~~

+Typically, a header field specification will define the semantics of individual keys, as well as whether their presence is required or optional.
+Recipients MUST ignore keys that are undefined or unknown, unless the header field's specification specifically disallows them.

 ### Parsing a Dictionary from Textual Headers

 Given an ASCII string input_string, return a mapping of (label, item). input_string is modified to remove the parsed value.